Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 We provide the ability to SSH into your app, but if you're using a custom container, you need to take additional steps in order to add this ability to your app [App Service enable SSH](https://docs.microsoft.com/azure/app-service/containers/configure-custom-container#enable-ssh)

-SFTP requieres an aditional configuration step, Specifically, the SFTP subsystem must be specified in the `sshd_config` file.
-(The sshd_config file should be added to your app as part steps to enable SSH on a custom container.)
+SFTP requirers an additional configuration step, Specifically, the SFTP subsystem must be specified in the `sshd_config` file.
+(The `sshd_config` file should be added to your app as part steps to enable SSH on a custom container.)

-To use SFTP, make sure the following line is in your sshd_config file.
+To use SFTP, make sure the following line is in your `sshd_config` file.

 `subsystem sftp internal-sftp`

 ### You can use your favorite SSH client with apps